camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ---

-This document describes the installation of Camunda BPM and its components on a vanilla [JBoss Application Server 7/JBoss EAP 6](http://www.jboss.org/products/eap) or vanilla [Wildfly Application Server](http://www.wildfly.org).
+This document describes the installation of Camunda BPM and its components on a vanilla [JBoss Application Server 7 / JBoss EAP 6](http://www.jboss.org/products/eap) or vanilla [Wildfly Application Server](http://www.wildfly.org).

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants: